Evernote/evernote-sdk-android/README.md

 ```java
 mEvernoteSession.authenticate(this);
 ```

+### Service Bootstrapping

+The Activity that completes the OAuth authentication automatically determines if the User is on the Evernote service or the Yinxiang service and configures the end points automatically.

 ### Complete authentication in `onActivityResult`

 You can check whether authentication was successful by watching for the Evernote OAuth Activity in `onActivityResult`.
 If authentication is successful, you can start using the Evernote API.